 Several state laws contain exceptions to protection.
-Six states (Iowa, Ohio, South $\succ$ Carolina, South Dakota, Tennessee, and Texas) place limits on the number of times a person can receive protection under the Good Samaritan fatal overdose prevention law (Figure 9).
+Six states (Iowa, Ohio, South Carolina, South Dakota, Tennessee, and Texas) place limits on the number of times a person can receive protection under the Good Samaritan fatal overdose prevention law See the map below for a visual representation.
 A total of 29 states and the District of Columbia explicitly specify in their laws that immunity for covered offenses is not grounds for suppression of evidence of other crimes.
 This lack of such a specification does not mean that evidence of other crimes is subject to suppression in the remaining states; rather, only that those states do not clearly address the issue in statute.